mk-fg/fuse-auto-cleanup-fs/README.md

-Different from original limit-fs in simplified project structure (just .c + makefile), removed old fuse2 compatibility (and similar macros), and more control over what gets cleaned-up (namely a list of dirs to check instead of old files anywhere).
+Different from original limit-fs in simplified project structure (just .c + makefile), removed old fuse2 compatibility (and similar macros), and more control over where cleanup happens (`cleanup-dir` option).

 "Used space" above as in "not available to regular user" (`f_blocks - f_bavail`) - always counts root-reserved blocks as "used", if filesystem has those.